- Arrival and travel in Hungary

 |Budapest card (for 48 hours)||Budapest kártya 48 órás||It is valid for an adult and a child up to 14 years travelling together||7900 HUF|

 |Budapest card (for 72 hours)||Budapest kártya 72 órás||It is valid for an adult and a child up to 14 years travelling together||9900 HUF|

 You can find further information about the tickets and the fees on this website: http://www.bkk.hu/en/tickets-and-passes/prices/ .
 I think, the single tickets are a little bit expensive, but it is worth buying some travel card, if you will spend longer time in Budapest.
 The public transport is very good in Budapest, you can get to everywhere with the public transport vehicles!

 Here is a map about the public transport lines of the whole Budapest.
+It shows always the momentary state of the lines.
 It is downloadable in PDF format from the website of the Public Transport Company of Budapest:

 THE HUNGARIAN RAILWAY LINES AND THE ROUTE OF THE NATIONAL BLUE TRAIL